typhoon-data-org/typhoon-orchestrator/docs/examples/mysql-to-snowflake.md

 We need to add our connection (see YAML at the end for the connection):

 `typhoon connection add --conn-id snowflake --conn-env prod`

-Now we can build our flow for the final time and run it

-`typhoon dag build dwh_flow`

 `typhoon dag run --dag-name dwh_flow --execution-date 2021-05-20T14:00:00`